Motion Array vs Storyblocks: Which stock media provider is best for you?

 Licensing: Motion Array vs Storyblocks

 For individuals, Storyblocks’ license covers unlimited worldwide distribution for all projects including print, digital, or production.
 This includes coverage for both commercial and personal projects.
 Motion Array offers a standard, universal license that covers all assets for personal or commercial use.
 Anything you download from Storyblocks’ library comes with a license that never expires.
-Meaning the assets are yours to keep and use forever.
 With Motion Array, projects you create using their assets are covered only as long as your subscription is active.
 If you want to re-use any of their assets, you’ll need to sign up to renew the license.
 If you’re looking for rights certificates and cue sheets, they’re only included with Storyblocks’ Pro plan.

 What indemnification protection is offered?